The "Wooden Dummy" Form

 Instead, take the opportunities that are presented and do not let them go.

 The opponent is making an obvious gesture that he is about to attack.

-As the attacker drives in with his punch, the defender side steps with the outside leg.
-Simultaneously, Sheung Lap-sau (Double Grabbing-hand) defends the punch and also gives us something to hold on to.
+As the attacker drives in with his punch, the defender side steps and begins to raise the leg.
+As the leg is being raised.

 Concepts & Theories

 Muk-Yan-Chong training teaches a great deal about short-range power and how to create this power for very close ranges.
 Wing Tsun favors close ranges such as fist, palm and elbow/knee range, so the wooden dummy capitalizes on this by teaching us to explode into our opponent.